Why ‘Mixed-Up Confusion’ Flopped as Bob Dylan’s First Single

 Supposedly written in a cab on the way to the sessions, "Mixed-Up Confusion" failed to dent the charts and sank without a trace, ultimately making it one of Dylan's most collectible records.

 "I'm not sure what I based it on," Dylan says in the liner notes to Biograph.
 "It didn't do anything, whatever it was supposed to do."
-He goes on to dismiss the record saying “I didn't arrange the session.
+He goes on to dismiss the record: "I didn't arrange the session.
 It wasn't my idea."

-So if it wasn't Dylan's idea to "go electric" just yet, whose was it? “[Producer] John Hammond put the whole thing together,” session guitarist Bruce Langhorne told Heylin in Behind the Shades.
-“But his orientation was jazz, so he figured if you put two musicians together, they'll figure out something to play."
+So if it wasn't Dylan's idea to "go electric" just yet, whose was it?
+Producer John Hammond, who "put the whole thing together," Langhorne told Heylin in Behind the Shades, "but his orientation was jazz.
+So he figured if you put two musicians together, they'll figure out something to play."